NecaB/Credit_Risk_Analysis/README.md

 Balanced Accuracy Score

+This reflects the ratio of accuracy or true prdictions in the model.
 The Balanced Accuracy Scores ranged between 0.544 and 0.788 across all models except for the Easy Ensemble AdaBoost Classifier where it was 0.931.

 Precision

+This element defines the reliability of the model when a positive classification is made.
+Hence, a low precision value means that there are a large number of positive values in the results.
 The precision values were typically the same for all models with 0.01 for low-risk and 1.00 for high- risk except Balanced Random Forest Classifier, 0.03 for low-risk and 1.00 for high risk and the Easy Ensemble model where it was 0.09 for low-risk and 1.00 for high risk.

 Recall

-These values were very erratic between the different models ranging between ~ 0.63 and 0.71 for high-risk applications and 0.40 and 0.87 for low-risk.
+This defines the ability of the model to identify the positive samples.
+Therefore, a low recall represents a large number of false negatives.
+For the models observed the recall values were very erratic between the different models ranging between ~ 0.63 and 0.71 for high-risk applications and 0.40 and 0.87 for low-risk.
 However, Easy Ensemble had the highest at 0.92 for high-risk and 0.94 for low risk.

 Conclusions and Recommendations